TruncatedDinoSour/armour/doc/d/keyfile-1.md

 | `uint16_t`             | `rsa_sk_size`    | The size of `rsa_sk`. (little endian)                                                                |
 | `uint8_t[rsa_sk_size]` | `rsa_sk`         | The RSA-4096 secret key as encrypted PEM.                                                            |

-All of these are concatenated in order (from top of the table to bottom) and encrypted using AES256-GCM like this:
+All of these are concatenated in order (from top of the table to bottom) and encrypted using AES256 in GCM mode like this:

 ## Cryptography